Lansing Historical Museum

 The Lansing Historical Museum is located in a smallish 1887 Atchison, Topeka and Santa Fe Train depot which was moved onto the grounds of the Lansing Correction Facility in 1992.
 The museum is free and takes only a few minutes to visit.

 The entrance to the Lansing Historical Museum has some railroad artifacts, and there are two small galleries.
-The west gallery is used for changing exhibits and was filled with quilts when this reporter visited.
-The east gallery has some very interesting material about the prison and a couple of items from a mine was located in Lansing.
+The west gallery is used for changing exhibits and was filled with quilts the first time I visited.
+The east gallery has some very interesting material about the prison and a couple of items from a mine was located in Lansing, Kansas.
 The balance is filled with material from local schools and businesses.

 When visiting the Lansing Historical Museum, be sure to go up the street a block to view the penitentiary where criminals such as Emmet Dalton, Rev. Tom Bird and the murderers of "In Cold Blood" were incarcerated.
-But don't take photos of the prison from the grounds.
 Also visit the nearby Mount Muncie Cemetery where some of those convicts were buried after being executed.

-Lansing Correctional Facility formerly known as the Kansas State Penitentiary
+Lansing Correctional Facility (Prison) formerly known as the Kansas State Penitentiary

 quilt display in the Lansing Historical Museum